Philippines evacuates people near Mayon Volcano, where more unrest indicates eruption may be coming

 President Ferdinand Marcos Jr. said an evacuation of residents from the permanent danger zone was underway and promised to provide aid to the displaced until the crisis ended.

-“Right now, what we are doing is preparing and moving people away from the area so that, should the time come, I hope it doesn’t happen…we’re ready,” Marcos told reporters.
+“Right now, what we are doing is preparing and moving people away from the area so that, should the time come, I hope it doesn’t happen … we’re ready,” Marcos told reporters.
 “But unfortunately science tells us that may happen because the lid or the cap on top of the lava is slowly rising.”

 Authorities had raised the alert level for the volcano in northeastern Albay province Thursday after superheated streams of gas, debris and rocks cascaded down its upper slope, indicating activity below the surface that could precede a hazardous eruption.